Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 <img src="./images/text1.png" width=400 />

-The example above also illustrate how a DKM view can be user hand annotated with the highlighter or the pen.
+The example above also illustrates how a DKM view can be hand annotated with the highlighter or the pen.

-This exercise is described with the dedicated script on the Text DKM:
+Again, this text exercise is described by a script, using the specific Text Editor DKM's DSL:

 <img src="./images/text2.png" width=400 />

 Editing such script can be tedious but AI proved to be a valuable aid.
-Indeed, AI with appropriate training can write these scripts.
-The `brain` button, in the DKM script editor, generates the appropriate prompt, specific to each DKM.
+Indeed, AI with appropriate training can write such script; in fact the example above was written by an AI with appropriate instructions.
+The `brain` button, in the DKM script editor, generates the specific prompt to a DKM.

 ## Timeline

 Timeline is another neat example of a DKM, interestingly empowered with AI, to both retrieve historical events and edit the associated script.
 Again, a timeline is described with a dedicated and simple DSL.
-From the document, the dynamic timeline can be reedited at any time.

 <img src="./images/timelineEdit.png" width=400 />

 The DSL is so simple that an AI can learn to use it from an example or an appropriate prompt.
 With the request: "Give me another timeline for the 10 most important battles of Alexander the great".
-It suggests:
+It suggests the
+script:

 ```smalltalk
 Timeline title: 'Major Battles of Alexander the Great' ::